maccabluu/BluStream/README.md

 # BluStream 0.5.0 Alpha

-BluStream is an Android streaming app starter for legal, licensed, public-domain, or user-owned media.
+BluStream is an Android/IOS/TV streaming app

 ## Added in 0.2